cobusvanas/weather-app/README.md

 ```bash
   npm run test:e2e
 ```
+Note: For Playwright tests to work correctly, ensure the VITE_WEATHER_API_KEY environment variable is set in your .env file.

 ## How to Setup Weatherbit API

 1. Sign up for a free trial account at [Weatherbit.io](https://www.weatherbit.io/)